Skip to main content

 • 2.9 – Personal response to independently read texts [4 Credits, Internal]

 Two-year programme: The two-year Form 6 programme is designed for Form 6 students who may need an extra year to achieve University Entrance Literacy.
-In the first year, the course focuses on scaffolding the skills needed for reading, writing, listening and speaking.
-Suitable English Language unit standards are offered in these areas, along with selected Level 2 English Achievement Standards leading to University Entrance Literacy credits.
+In the first year, the course focuses on scaffolding the skills needed for reading, writing, listening, and speaking.
+Suitable English Language Unit Standards are offered in these areas, along with selected Level 2 English Achievement Standards leading to University Entrance Literacy credits.
 In the second year, students may join the Form 7 programme to complete Level 2 Literacy Units.
 English Language unit standards offered at Form 6 include:

 • EL US Level 3 30997 – Read and understand a text on a familiar topic [5 Credits]